suffolklibraries/sljekyll/new-suggestions/articles/_posts/2017-11-21-new-audiobooks-3.md

 ### [<cite>The Crown</cite>, by Robert Lacey, read by Alex Jennings](https://fe.bolindadigital.com/wldcs_bol_fo/b2i/productDetail.html?productId=BOL_444437&fromPage=1&b2bSite=4172)

-> "'The things which I have here before promised, I will perform and keep.
-So help me God.'

-> "Netflix's original series The Crown painted a unique and intimate portrait of Britain's longest-reigning monarch.
+> "Netflix's original series <cite>The Crown</cite> painted a unique and intimate portrait of Britain's longest-reigning monarch.
 This official companion to the show is an in-depth exploration of the early years of Elizabeth II's time as Queen (1947-1955), complete with extensive research.

 > "Princess Elizabeth never expected her father to die so suddenly, so young, leaving her not only a throne to fill, but a global institution to govern.
 Crowned at 25, already a wife and mother, follow the journey of a woman learning to become a queen.